 |Morgan Edward Peach

-As an Idahoan who still carries the bizarre tic of clapping twice and slapping the roof every time I drive over a cattle guard, I cannot discount my state’s ubiquitous, troubled bonds with both livestock and wolves as I try to reconstruct the roots of my environmentalism.
-One of my sharpest recollections from the third grade was a late April night in Yellowstone, when my dad and I couldn’t sleep for all the recently-reintroduced howling.
+I’m an Idahoan by birth and upbringing, and one of my sharpest recollections from the third grade was a late April night in Yellowstone, when my dad and I stayed up far past my bedtime listening to recently-reintroduced howling.
 I spent the next year fashioning radio collars for my playmates and “tracking” them with tin-foil telemetry.

 Through the Environmental Studies program at UO I will pursue an outstanding academic foundation to complement my experience in the field.
 Ultimately, I aspire to contribute to water policy and watershed management decisions by innovating solutions to the allocation of water resources in the Western US.

 My all-time favorite thing to do is to float and camp on rivers, and with some good fishing in the mix I could ask for nothing more.
 I also enjoy hiking with my two dogs, barbequeing on the back deck, watching Chicago Cubs games, tying steelhead flies, and chasing steelhead throughout the Pacific Northwest.